communitystack/www.communitystack.com/src/content/communities/stimulus.md

 title: Stimulus Discourse
 description: A place for questions and open discussion about the Stimulus JavaScript framework.
-userCount: 382
+userCount: 404
-icon: stimulus.png
+icon: stimulus.svg
-activity: low
+activity: medium
 language: en
 ---